p30arena/meow_do/memory-bank/activeContext.md

 *   Clear definition of goal and task statuses is crucial for effective tracking.
 *   The 24-hour time budget warning is a critical feature for realistic daily planning.
 *   Multi-user support with robust authentication is a core requirement, necessitating careful JWT implementation.
-*   RTL/LTR layout support is essential for the target user base and needs to be considered in UI component design.
+*   RTL/LTR layout support is essential for the target user base.
+The previous punctuation display issue has been addressed and is no longer a concern.